 Six Nobel Laureates are affiliated with Vanderbilt University.
 Vanderbilt School of Medicine faculty members Dr. Earl Sutherland (cyclic AMP) and Dr. Stanley Cohen (epidermal growth factor) have won the Nobel Prize in Medicine.
 Physics Professor Max Delbruck won the Nobel Prize for Physiology or Medicine.
 Vanderbilt graduates Mohammad Yunus and Al Gore, Jr. each won the Nobel Peace Prize in 2006 and 2007 respectively.

-- Twenty-one Vanderbilt School of Medicine faculty members have been elected to the Institute of Medicine of the National Academies, including Drs.
+- Twenty Vanderbilt School of Medicine faculty members have been elected to the National Academy of Medicine, including Drs.
 Larry Churchill, Ellen Wright-Clayton, John Oates, Alastair Wood, and Nancy Brown.

-One hundred and six Vanderbilt faculty members are fellows of the American Association for the Advancement of Science- including sixteen in the Department of Medicine.
+One hundred and six Vanderbilt faculty members are fellows of the American Association for the Advancement of Science, including nineteen in the Department of Medicine.

-- Twenty of the 2015 Medicine and Medicine-Pediatrics interns are members of Alpha Omega Alpha.
-Members of the 2015 entering class of Medicine Interns hail from 32 medical schools.
+- Twenty-six of the 2017 Medicine and Medicine-Pediatrics interns are members of Alpha Omega Alpha.
+Members of the 2017 entering class of Medicine Interns hail from over 32 medical schools.

 - Clinical faculty in the Department admitted over 18,300 patients to the Vanderbilt University Hospital or the on-campus Nashville Veterans Administration Hospital in fiscal year 2018.